pete-naish/js-component-boilerplate/readme.md

 #### Initialisation

-Once the component has been set up with any options, its `init(element)` method will be called, and the DOM node with the `data-component` attribute will be passed in, allowing you to neatly scope all of your jQuery selectors within this parent.
+Once the component has been set up with any options, its `init()` method will be called, and the DOM node with the `data-component` attribute will be passed in, allowing you to neatly scope all of your jQuery selectors within this parent.
 This means that you can safely have multiple instances of your component on the same page (however, we'll see in a bit that you can limit this to only one instance):

 ```js
 // js/functions/components/gallery.js